Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 	- If final version
 		- Upload dqsd.exe (latest release must have this name)
 		- Upload dqsd<ver>.exe, e.g. dqsd318.exe
-		- Add general release notes under What's New
-  - Copy version.xml from dqsd module
+  - Copy version.xml from dqsd folder
-	- Commit changes to CVS - the files will be automatically distributed to dqsd.net and update notification will be triggered by the new version.xml, in due time.
+	- Commit changes to SVN - the files will be automatically distributed to dqsd.net and update notification will be triggered by the new version.xml, in due time.